clickup/pg-microsharding/docs/README.md

 The library exposes command-line tool `pg-microsharding`.
 Some (non-exhaustive) list of commands:

+- `pg-microsharding list`
 - `pg-microsharding allocate --shards=N-M ...`
 - `pg-microsharding move --shard=N --from=DSN --to=DSN ...`
+- `pg-microsharding rebalance ...`
-- `pg-microsharding cleanup --dsn=DSN`
+- `pg-microsharding cleanup`
 - ...
-- run the tool to see other commands and options.
+- run the tool to see other commands, options and environment variables.

-It also provides low-level stored functions API:
+Exposes a performant stored functions API for microshards discovery (it's supposed to be called from all nodes of the cluster from time to time):

 - `microsharding_list_active_shards()`: returns the list of "active" shards

+It also provides system administration stored functions API:

 - `microsharding_do_on_each()`: a helper function to run an SQL query on all shards
 - `microsharding_debug_views_create()`: creates "debug views" for tables in all microshards that union SELECTs from the same-named tables in all shards (not